 Her first book, The Knowing Body: The Artist As Storyteller in Contemporary Performance (North Atlantic Books)—was hailed by the L.A.
 Times as a “dazzling study of the performing arts.”
 The Knowing Body is based on two decades of Louise’s experience as a performer/director with So&So&So&So interdisciplinary theater troupe, and as a dance/theater critic for publications ranging from Willamette Week to High Performance, Oakland Tribune and others.

-She has curated the award-winning ALOUD at Central Library series for the Los Angeles Public Library. (www.aloudla.org) for the past twenty years.
+She has curated the award-winning ALOUD at Central Library series for the Los Angeles Public Library. (www.aloudla.org) for the past twenty-three years.
 She frequently interviews visiting authors.
-Among recent interviewees are Terry Tempest Williams, Aleksandar Hemon, Salman Rushdie, Father Patrick Desbois, Diane Ackerman, Maira Kalman, Roz Chast, Eva Hoffman, Adam Zagajewski, Maxine Hong Kingston, Michael Ondaatje. (you can find podcasts on itunes, type in Los Angeles Public Library.)
+Among interviewees are Helen Macdonald, poet Jane Hirshfield, Terry Tempest Williams, Aleksandar Hemon, Salman Rushdie, Father Patrick Desbois, Diane Ackerman, Maira Kalman, Roz Chast, Susan Griffin, Eva Hoffman, Adam Zagajewski, Maxine Hong Kingston, Michael Ondaatje, and others. (you can find podcasts on itunes, type in Los Angeles Public Library.)
 Louise is also co-director of the Los Angeles Institute of the Humanities at USC.
 She was Senior Creative Advisor for the Sundance Institute Arts Writing Program and is a contributing editor to the Los Angeles Review of Books.

-She lives in the Silver Lake neighborhood of Los Angeles with her husband, sculptor Lloyd Hamrol and two persnickety cats—Oona and Fredo.
+She lives in the Silver Lake neighborhood of Los Angeles on a north-facing slope within view of the dry Silver Lake Reservoir, with her husband, sculptor Lloyd Hamrol and her cat Oona-- the only one.